devhawala/dodo/readme.md

 be reconstructed from courier data streams issued by Star OS (resp. guessed for response structures), because the `Filing4.cr` files found in the internet assume some structures to be same as in newer filing versions, which is clearly wrong in certain cases.
 Some operations still may not work, but important things do.
-Remark: Darkstar version 1.1.0.0 seems to have a broken network support, as ethernet packets are sent over the network but received packets are not relayed to the emulator (the necessary line appears to have been removed accidentally along with some logging line cleanups during commit "Small tweaks, updated readme").
-Darkstar version 1.0.0.1 has a working network interface, so this version should be used if networking is intended.
+Remark: Darkstar version 1.1.0.0 initially had a broken network support, as ethernet packets are sent over the network but received packets are not relayed to the emulator (the necessary line appears to have been removed accidentally along with some logging line cleanups during commit "Small tweaks, updated readme").
+Darkstar version 1.0.0.1 as well as the updated version 1.1.0.0 (of 2020-11-18) have a working network interface, so these versions should be used if networking is intended.